 Our personal injury firm has more than 20 combined years of experience.
 We help victims of accidents throughout the United States.
 Our attorneys have the experience and resources to make a full recovery possible.

 Ohio Car Wreck Statistics and Facts

-According to the Ohio State Highway Patrol, 1,094 fatal traffic accidents were reported in Ohio in 2017.
-In those car accidents, 1,179 people died.
+According to the Ohio State Highway Patrol, 1,041 fatal traffic accidents were reported in Ohio in 2019.
+In those auto accidents, 1,155 people died.
 Both numbers were higher than in any other previous year.
-The total number of fatalities saw a large increase of 16% from 2013.

 There’s no denying the fact that Ohio has some of the busiest interstates and highways in the nation.
 As a result, accidents happen often.
 The I-71 is the most obvious example.
 This is one of the most dangerous highways in the country.